-Israel says it struck 100 Hamas targets after rocket attack
+Israel-Gaza fighting ebbs, Gaza rockets reportedly a misfire

-JERUSALEM (AP) — Israeli warplanes on Friday struck some 100 Hamas targets in the Gaza Strip in response to a rare rocket attack on the Israeli metropolis of Tel Aviv.
-Rocket fire persisted throughout the morning, setting the stage for additional possible reprisals.
+JERUSALEM (AP) — Cross-border fighting between Israel and Gaza’s ruling Hamas group appeared to be winding down Friday, amid reports of an Egyptian-brokered truce and Israeli media saying a misfire was believed to be responsible for the rare Gaza rocket attack on Tel Aviv that triggered the exchange.

-The army said that its targets had included an office complex in Gaza City used to plan and command Hamas militant activities, an underground complex that served as Hamas’ main rocket-manufacturing site, and a center used for Hamas drone development.
-There were no reports of casualties.
+The two rockets had struck late Thursday, taking Israel’s military by surprise.
+Overnight, Israeli warplanes hit some 100 Hamas targets in Gaza.
+The army said targets included an office complex in Gaza City used to plan and command Hamas militant activities, an underground complex that served as Hamas’ main rocket-manufacturing site and a center used for Hamas drone development.

-The late-night attack on Tel Aviv, Israel’s densely populated commercial and cultural capital, marked a dramatic escalation in hostilities.
-It was the first time the city had been targeted since a 2014 war between Israel and Gaza militants.
+In Gaza, health officials reported that four people were wounded, including a husband and wife in the southern town of Rafah.
+There were no further details.
+The office building struck by Israel had been used by Hamas’ office of prisoner affairs.

-Hamas denied responsibility for the initial rocket attack, saying it went against Palestinian interests.
-But after a preliminary investigation, Israel said it had concluded that the militant group was behind the attack.
+On Friday, Israeli media quoted defense officials as saying a preliminary investigation indicated the rockets were fired from Gaza by mistake.
+It was not immediately clear if it was a technical malfunction or human error.
+The Haaretz daily quoted the officials as saying the rockets were fired during maintenance work.
+The Israeli military had no immediate comment.

 Most Read Nation & World Stories